Menu

 CONTACT

 If you were to have any concerns about your child, our Additional Educational Needs Coordinator (AENCO) is Mrs Sarah Clark.
 She can be reached by phoning our office on 01227 272692 or alternatively her email is sarah.clark@st-marys-whitstable.kcsp.org.uk.
-Sarah is part-time and works on Monday, Tuesday and Wednesdays.
+Sarah is part-time and works on Monday, Tuesday, Wednesday and Thursday.

 ADDITIONAL LINKS